collegevine/de-hiring/README.md

 ## Setup

+First, please fork this repo so that you can check in any code you write when working on this problem.

-This take-home problem relies on a couple of tools:
+Additionally, this take-home problem relies on a couple of tools:
 * S3
 * A database